 Since the WordPress CMS (Content Management System) exists on your server, you are free to choose the resources and customize your site as much as you want.
 You have unlimited options for themes & plugins to enhance the functionality of your website.
 But same time, you are also responsible for backup, security, and managing resources, including domain and web hosting.

 The best thing about self-hosted WordPress is freedom of monetization.
 You have better options to manage your blog revenue, and that is definitely more than WordPress.com if you plan proper strategy.

 WordPress.com and WordPress.org both are very useful for creating beautiful WordPress-based websites/blogs, but they are fundamentally different from each other in many aspects.

 The key difference between these two WordPress platforms is web hosting that hosts your website & all your data.

-WordPress.com is fully hosted platform parented by Automattic, Inc. while WordPress.org is self-hosted platform needs you to host the WordPress installation on your own server.
+WordPress.com is a fully hosted platform parented by Automattic, Inc. while WordPress.org is self-hosted platform needs you to host the WordPress installation on your server.

 There are many other distinct features like customization, security, maintenance, etc. differentiate WordPress.com from self-hosted WordPress or WordPress.org.

 Take a look at the infographic below to find out all the key differences between WordPress.com vs. WordPress.org.